jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-1.md

 {{< s v="13" >}} We even sympathize with the dead.
 The real importance in the dead's situation is that awful futurity which awaits them.
 But we overlook this.

 We instead are affected by those circumstances which strike our senses, even if these circumstances have no influence on the dead's happiness.

-We think that it is miserable to be=
+We think that it is miserable to be:
-- deprived of sunlight
-- shut out from life and conversation
 - laid in the cold grave
 - not be thought of in this world
-- removed from the memory of their dearest friends and relations
+- removed from the memory of their friends and relations

-Surely, we imagine that we can never feel too much for the dead.
 Our fellow-feeling gives double tribute to the dead when they are in danger of being forgotten by everybody.
 - We pay vain honours to their memory.
 - We try to artificially keep alive our sad remembrance of their misfortune, for our own misery.
-- We think that=
+- We think that:
   - our sympathy cannot console them and that this adds to their calamity
   - all we can do is unavailing
   - even the alleviation of their friends' distress can give them no comfort.